June 2026

 Painting Britten project – update

-One hundred watercolours, finished at the end of September, are now being framed at 'The Framing Room'; a company run by Jacob Everett situated in Brockley, south London.
-A highly recommended business I could not be more delighted with how the paintings are being framed.
+One hundred watercolours, finished at the end of September, have now been framed at 'The Framing Room'; a company run by Jacob Everett situated in Brockley, south London.
+A highly recommended business; I could not be more delighted with how the paintings look.
+The remaining 75 framed paintings were delivered at the end of February.
+All 100 are now here at my home/studio, awaiting photographing, measuring, labelling, pricing and – eventually– bubble-wrapping for transport to Aldeburgh.
+I need a larger house!

 All the original paintings will be for sale.
 The paintings and the book (together with a second Bittern publication: a book about the history of the Festival) can be viewed and purchased at the launch event which will be open to all.
 Please sign up to my newsletter for further information and for details of the launch, by joining my mailing list via the 'Contact' page on this website.